 - Opportunities to see four additional primate species; black mangabey, red tail guenoc, wolfi monkey and the black & white colobus.

-- Visit the Lola ya Bonobo Orphanage near Kinshasa and interact with rescued Bonobos.
+- Interact with rescued bonobos at the Lola ya Bonobo Orphanage near Kinshasa.

-- Keep an eye out for endless jungle wildlife such as the Congo peafowl and the tiger fish.
+- Keep an eye out for endless jungle wildlife.

 Bonobos (Pan paniscus) are a species of great ape found exclusively in the Democratic Republic of Congo.
 Sharing 98.7% of our DNA, humans are more closely related to the bonobos than any other animal on earth.
 In fact, bonobos are more closely related to us than they are to gorillas.

 Unfortunately, they are also the most endangered species of great ape and could be extinct in the next 75 years, with scientists estimating that only 50,000 to 75,000 remain in the wild today.
 Found only in the Congo Basin, the world’s second largest forest system, almost three times the size of France, both deforestation and the bushmeat trade has left them vulnerable to hunting.
-With an uncertain future of the species, the African Wildlife Foundation (AWF) and the United States Agency for International Development (USAID) have collaborated with the Congolese Wildlife Authority (ICCN) to protect, study, and habituate the only wild bonobos at the Lomako-Yokokala Faunal Reserve.
-This ground-breaking expedition supports the bonobo and the Lomako conservation project.
+With an uncertain future for the species, this ground-breaking expedition supports the bonobo and the Lomako conservation project.

 Lomako-Yokokala Faunal Reserve and Research Centre

-Working alongside Sakamaki, one of the world’s leading primatologists, the Africa Wildlife Foundation has created the Lomako-Yokokala Faunal Reserve in an effort to protect the bonobos and their natural habitat.
-The Lomako-Yokokala Faunal Reserve is a protected 3600 km² area, located between the Yokokora and Lomako Rivers, both of which feed into the Congo River in North-West DRC.
+Working alongside Sakamaki, one of the world’s leading primatologists, the Lomako-Yokokala Faunal Reserve has been created in an effort to protect the bonobos and their natural habitat.
+The Lomako-Yokokala Faunal Reserve covers a 3600 km² area, located between the Yokokora and Lomako Rivers, both of which feed into the Congo River in North-West DRC.
 Employing locals in their conservation efforts and bringing income to the surrounding communities, the new research hub in the centre of the reserve is now at the forefront of forest ecology and bonobo research.

 Lola ya Bonobo Rescue Centre and Ekolo ya Bonobo Reintroduction Sanctuary